8ctopus/nano-router/README.md

 - route exception handling
 - generic exception handling

-Most of it is shown in the demo
+but most of it is shown in the demo

 ## run tests